Dzzs/Markdown-Notes/README.md

 ## Firewall Configuration
 - Reverse Proxy / Load Balancer
   - Restrict access to only allow 80/443 requests coming from CloudFlare IPs.
 - Virtual Machines
   - Allow Syncthing ports.
   - Only allow incoming HTTPS requests coming from the Load Balancer IP.
-- Local instances
-  - Only allow incoming HTTPS requests coming from the Load Balancer IP.
-  - Forward respective port to local IP of instance running on that port.
+  - For local instances forward respective port to local IP of instance running on that port.

 ## CloudFlare Configuration
 - Domain and A name pointing to Reverse Proxy / Load Balancer.